compose-spec/compose-spec/spec.md

   db-data:
 ```

-An entry under the top-level `volumes` key can be empty, in which case it uses the default configuration by the platform.
+An entry under the top-level `volumes` key can be empty, in which case it uses the platform's default configuration for
+creating a volume.
 Optionally, you can configure it with the following keys:

 ### driver